MC42/hi-im.kim/writing/pmmm/lepidopterology.md

 Homura reached into her buckler and produced a gun different to the one she had surrendered to it, her trusty beretta procured with all the bravado of a failed circus.
 She squeezed two shots off at the torso of the doll as it dove towards her, the fascimile of a bipedal human not slowed down in the slightest.

 "Wh-What are you?"
-Homura muttered, cradling her now-bleeding hand.
+Homura muttered, cradling her now-bleeding hand as she kicked at the marionette.

 "You know *what* I am.
 You *made me* what I am!"
 Ibari sneered, before getting disturbingly close to the scared magical girl.
-The doll slowed down as it circled her, Homura's hand trembling.
+She scrambled to her feet, the doll slowing down as it circled her, Homura's hand trembling.
 The doll stared at her with contempt, dispelling any attempt at maintaining the facade.

 Exactly what Homura expected from her own arrogance.

 She moved quickly to fire at the construction crane overhead, the beretta becoming a pulsed laser weapon again for a moment as the steel cable turned to molten slag.
 Homura leapt out of the way in an instant.
 The detrius hit the doll like a freight train, crushed completely under the weight as the dust settled.

-Only once she saw that the pile had settled, the rubble not seeming to move for even a moment, did both girls relax.
+Only once she saw that the pile had settled, the rubble not seeming to move an inch, did both girls relax.

 Karina began to walk towards her, confusion an unexpected look on her face, as she stopped and pointed.
 A small puddle of something iredescent squirmed across the concrete of the port, lurching towards Homura as she turned to run.